gta5-map/gta5-map.github.io/README.md

 GTA V Glitch map
 ====

-This interactive map shows you the location of current working GTA V glitches including an example video, credits and short description.
+This interactive (Google) map shows you the location of current working GTA V glitches, wall breaches and vehicle spawn areas including an example video, credits and a short description.

 ## Screenshots